krtk-097/Resume-ATS-Score/README.md

-## About Resume-ATS-Score
+## Resume-ATS-Score
-This uses Google Gemini Pro to access your resume and give you insights based on the job description.
+This uses Google's Gemini Pro to parse your resume and give you insights based on the job description.
+It tells your resume's percentage match wrt job description along with missing key points.

 ## Setup